Veccoy/UseCaseLLM_Valeo/README.md

 ## User Guide

-Once you launch the application, using the third command line in the previous part, you can access the home page following this link by default: http://127.0.0.1:5000/.
+Once you launch the application, using the third command line of the previous part, you can access the home page following this link by default: http://127.0.0.1:5000/.

 Then, you can submit some text to be summarized by clicking on the textbox and writing the text to be summarized.
 Then, click on the "Summarize Text" and you will be redirected to another page containing the summarized text.
 This text will be summarized using the fine-tuned T5-small model obtained in the (training notebook)[./training/training.ipynb].